wikiGrandfleet/gravRepo/docs/ReadingList/Reading List for 2018.md

 !!! caution list
 ENGR 003
-- [ ] Internet of Things A to Z: Technologies and Applications !!!
+- [x] Internet of Things A to Z: Technologies and Applications
+- [ ] Soldiity Books
+- [ ] Hyperledger Composer Book
+!!!